barbarbar338/barbarbar338/README.md

 ![banner](https://338.rocks/banner.png)

 Self-taught back-end developer.
 More interested in TypeScript, Go and Postgres.
 Loves to play Metroid games.
-Might be able to help you about JS, TS, Go & Postgres.
+Might be able to help you about JS, TS, Go, Postgres and backend stuff.

 ## 🌍 Social Media